top of page

 For one thing, God commands His people to do it; He commands us to gather together.
 The Lord states it in the negative form saying, Heb.
 10:25, “Do not neglect to gather together, as is the habit of some…”

 Another reason to prioritize gathering is what we see growing out of the Church, which is the beautiful spiritual fruit (Gal.
-5) that God has designed His Church to produce in and through the lives of its people.
+5) that God produces in the lives of its people.

 • Think about how Paul describes the body of Christ in Phil.
 2:13-14 saying, “...work out your own [plural: Your all's own; do it together] salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.”